-Did you know that May is Older Americans Month, a month where the nation honors and celebrates the senior members of our communities?
-This year, taking care of our seniors should be of the utmost importance as the COVID-19 pandemic has wreaked such havoc on their health and their day-to-day lives.
+Did you know that May is Older Americans Month, a month when the nation honors and celebrates the senior members of our communities?
+This year, taking care of our seniors should be of the utmost importance as the COVID-19 pandemic has wreaked havoc on their health and their day-to-day lives.
 In Ohio, the population is aging rapidly and, by 2025, more than 1 in 4 Ohio residents will be age 60 or older.
 In honor of Ohio’s seniors, and to celebrate Older Americans Month, here are 9 Elder Care Resources to help Ohio Seniors.

 - Ohio Department of Aging: This state agency administers a variety of programs to assist Ohio seniors and their families and is a hub for resources and programs available for seniors.